 Why is Halo House needed?

 Families who receive a diagnosis of cancer face serious medical, emotional, and financial challenges.
 When care is unavailable locally, or local treatment has failed, many choose MD Anderson Cancer Center and other hospitals in the Texas Medical Center (TMC).

 While these out-of-town families are in Houston, they usually need to stay in hotels or short term, fully furnished apartments.
 The cost for this housing can be crippling, and most health insurance does not cover housing.

 With the average cost of a hotel near the TMC being well over $100 per day, and the number of people diagnosed with cancer increasing yearly, the need for low cost temporary housing near the TMC is great.

 Several local churches and charities currently provide housing assistance, but the need is far greater than what is available, and the wait list time for an apartment is approximately three months – too long for people who need to start treatment immediately.

 How does Halo House help?

 Halo House Foundation is a non-profit organization serving people with blood cancers by mitigating a large portion of the financial burden associated with the cost of housing during the patient’s stay in Houston.

 We will do this by providing a welcoming, fully furnished apartments for $25 per day for a one bedroom apartment, and $35 per day for a two bedroom apartment.
-The patient and their family or caregiver can stay from two weeks to three months while receiving active treatment for their cancer.
+The patient and their family or caregiver can stay for a minimum of two weeks while receiving active treatment for their cancer.

 Referrals to Halo House come from doctors, social workers, the Leukemia & Lymphoma Society of Houston, and Houston’s other charitable facilities.